Two-loop helicity amplitudes for $gg \to ZZ$ with full top-quark mass effects: Results

-Note that these interference terms include only the top-quark contributions of class A computed here.
-There are 36 helicity amplitudes in total for the $gg \rightarrow ZZ$ process, fulfilling various relations; see section~\ref{form_factors}.
+Note that for our numerical results, we include only the pure top-quark contributions of class A computed here, both in the amplitudes and in the interference terms.
+There are 36 helicity amplitudes in total for the $gg \rightarrow ZZ$ process, fulfilling various relations; see section~\ref{sec:form_factors}.
 In order to further condense the presentation of our results, we average over the helicities of the incoming gluons and define the quantities

 where $\lambda_1,\lambda_2\in \{+,-\}$, and $\lambda_3,\lambda_4\in \{+,-,0\}$.
 In the results shown, we choose our electroweak couplings as